Event filters

 Join Ocean Connect in the search for sea slugs and nudibranch in the rocky shores in Burleigh.
 Record and identify the sea slugs inhabiting the rocky shore habitat in Burleigh to assist in mapping the diversity of the area and creating a species list for the Burleigh Heads Rocky Shores.
 This workshop is suitable for adults and children supervised by their parents.

-Join Ocean Connects Marine Biologists for some citizen science to monitor the health of Gold Coast's seagrass meadows.
-This event will be held at Carters Bank, where participants will kayak to the seagrass meadows.
-It is crucial to monitor these changes in order to be able to mitigate widespread loss.
+Join Ocean Connects Marine Biologists for citizen science and monitor the health of Gold Coast's seagrass meadows.
+This event will be held at Carters Bank, meeting at Marine Parade to kayak to the carters bank (wavebreak island) seagrass meadows.

 Join the City of Gold Coast and Hinterland Regional Park Bushcare Group in helping to restore parklands adjoining Bonogin Creek through community tree planting.
 Enhance the parkland's natural beauty and biodiversity.
-All equipment provided.
+No experience is necessary.
 Suited for ages 5 and above.

 Protect, restore, and enhance our natural areas with NaturallyGC Landcare.
 Be part of a conservation effort with the City of Gold Coast and Hinterland Regional Park Bushcare Group, planting trees to restore Bonogin Creek ecosystems and wildlife habitats.
 A City officer will be on-site, with all materials supplied and holes pre-dug.
 If you enjoy the outdoors, community action, and helping protect our natural environment, this event is for you.
 No experience is necessary to join.